Mojeda01/Evil-Slots/README.md

-# Slot Machine Simulation Project
+# Slot Machine Algorithm Project

 <p align="center">
   <img src="icon.png" alt="Slot Machine Simulation Project Icon" width="500">
 </p>

-This project simulates a slot machine game with a graphical user interface and a diagnostics tool for performance analysis and game configuration.
+This project implements a slot machine reel algorithm without a graphical user interface.
+It includes supportive diagnostics tools to manipulate the algorithm's probabilities.
+In theory, this algorithm can be integrated with an actual slots game, as it produces reel results that can be exported to other applications, such as a GUI.
+This allows for the possibility of a purely graphical slots game that derives its reel choices from this algorithm, as it performs calculations that can be outputted in various formats.

 ## Components